ChenC-61/nlcs/nlcs/README.md

 # nlcs

-==nlcs== implements the initial N-LCS workflow from preprocessed cognitive test
+==nlcs== builds one-factor N-LCS from preprocessed cognitive scores and calculates CDM and CDA.
-data to caculate CDM and CDA metrics.

 ## Scope of version 0.1.0

 The package includes:

 1. HC-reference standardization;
-2. one-factor assessment using factor parallel analysis and original Velicer
+2. one-factor assessment using parallel analysis and MAP procedure;
-3. MAP;
-4. factor analysis and construction of the HC whitened covariance space;
+3. builds one-factor N-LCS and construction of the HC whitened covariance space;
-5. CDM and CDA calculation.
+4. CDM and CDA calculation.

 It intentionally does not select cognitive tests, handle missing data, assess
 skewness, or impute values.
 Supply complete, numeric cognitive-test matrices